 There are a number of student loan refinancing marketplaces out there, but what makes Credible standout is that after a short survey, think two minutes, Credible provides you with personalized and prequalified rates.
 Checking your rates will not affect your credit score.

 Credible is the only student loan refinancer I work with because not all student loan refinancers are the same… some have a less than stellar reputation.
 But, after researching Credible and meeting with them in person, I’m excited to tell you about them and stand by my recommendation.

 How the Credible student loan refinancing marketplace works

 1. Fill out a short application

-During this step, Credible will need to check your credit to see what kind of rates they can find for you.
-This is a soft pull on your credit, which does not affect your credit score.
+During this step, Credible will need to check your credit score to see what kind of rates you’ll qualify for.
+This is a soft pull on your credit, and that will not affect your credit score.
 And, it really helps to gather all of the information they ask about before getting started.

 2. Compare rates and lenders

-After filling out the application, Credible will give you a list of lenders, rates, terms, and eligible degrees.
-This is where you shop around to find which loan best fits your needs.
+After filling out the short application, Credible will give you a list of lenders, rates, terms, and eligible degrees.
+You shop around through this list to find which lender and loan is the best fit.

 Probably the biggest things you’ll need to pay attention to in this step are whether you want a fixed or variable rate and the length of your loan period.